Contents

 Difficult to Tidy.

-With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you occasionally tidy your windows, you’ll require to clean the skylight more often.
-Plus, mounting the roof is the only method to clean up the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you rarely tidy your windows, you’ll require to clean the skylight regularly.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

 Size (Width by Height) Cost.